DevExpress-Examples/winforms-grid-create-gridview-descendant/Readme.md

 The current example shows how to create a GridView descendant without using this template.
 This descendant allows users to delete records when they press the `Delete` keyboard key.
 Build the project prior to opening the `Form1` form in Visual Studio's designer.

-The following article contains more information on a Grid Control's descendants: [Create GridView descendants](https://www.devexpress.com/Support/Center/p/A859)
+See the following article for more information: [Create GridView descendants](https://www.devexpress.com/Support/Center/p/A859)

 <!-- default file list -->